Agasthya23/Flight_Fare_Prediction/README.md

 ## Overview
 * Built a Flight_Fare_Prediction app that predicts the flight fare tickets that is useful for users while booking flight tickets.
 * Implemented Random forest regressor model to the data and hyper tuned using RandomSearchCV to produce the best result.

-* Also, built an API using Flask.
-* Deployed it on Heroku
+* Deployed it on Heroku using Flask.
-* Built Model on Amazon Sagemaker
+* Built Model on Amazon Sagemaker.

 Link: [https://flight-fare-prediction-api27.herokuapp.com/](https://flight-fare-prediction-api27.herokuapp.com/)